puritys/nodejs-phplike/README.md

 ----------------------------------------------

 You can require the module.js of phplike, it will return the Phplike object.
-This object includes many functions of PHP for you to use at anytime.
-The module mode will not change the methos of global object so it won't be conflict with other Node.js native functions.
+This object includes many functions of PHP for you to use at any time.
+The module mode will not change methods of the global object so it won't be a conflict with other Node.js native functions.

 ```
     var php = require("phplike/module.js");